PyRepair/maniple/training-data/summarize-experiment-v2/luigi/4/prompt_response_response_2.md

         )
 ```

-With this change, the `copy` function should now handle cases where `self.columns` is `None` without causing a `TypeError`.
-This corrected code should pass the failing test and resolve the issue reported on GitHub.
+By adding the conditional check `if self.columns:` before constructing the `colnames` variable, we ensure that it is only constructed if `self.columns` is not empty.
+This will prevent the TypeError related to 'NoneType' and resolve the issue reported in the failing test and the corresponding GitHub issue.